bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 more readable and concise.
 The language is however defined in terms of its abstract syntax tree[^why-ast], a general `data`-structure.
 As such the AST is vice versa expressed in a subset of the surface syntax in the form of usual expressions.
-Tagged forms are used to keep type safety as we will shortly see.
+Tagged unions are used to keep type safety as we will shortly see.

 [^why-ast]: The AST and why it is the _model_ of the language deserves an article on its own.
 Digest: It enables better tooling and allows the surface syntax to focus on expressing the usual well as the _unusual_ doesn't need to be possible to express as one always can escape to the AST.